sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 - SHA (if exists)
 - List of all tracked files (exclusive to local pods)

 *(Maybe include?)Note on storing sets of files:* There are a couple ways we could go about storing the set of files: create a unique checksum from the list of files, or directly store the set of files as an array.
-Storing the list of files as an array directly seems to be the better option since it allows us to output the list of files causing a project to be regenerated that can be used by the `--verbose` flag and local testing.
-In addition, we will mostly be checking `TargetCacheKey` objects generated from a `PodTarget` object against the equivalent target parsed from the cache; thus, we will already have to perform a linear operation (as opposed to a constant) in order to compute the checksum from the list of files on the `PodTarget` object to compare against the cached checksum.
+Storing the list of files as an array directly seems better since it allows us to output the list of files causing a project to be regenerated that can be used by the `--verbose` flag and local testing.
+In addition, we will mostly be checking `TargetCacheKey` objects constructed from a `PodTarget` object against the equivalent target parsed from the cache; thus, we will already have to perform a linear operation (as opposed to a constant) in order to compute the checksum from the list of files on the `PodTarget` object to compare against the cached checksum.
 As a result, storing the set of files as an array seems to be the better option with only one extra iteration incurred for performance.

 The `TargetCacheKey` public interface will be: